choychris/RoboND-Kinematics-Project/README.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-**The followings graph indicates each DH paramter that is not zero:**
+**The following graph indicates each DH paramter that is not zero:**

 ![alt text][DHAnalysis]